Protractor123/LamdaAssignment/README.md

 Update the WebDriver Manager by entering the following command

 webdriver-manager update
-Start the WebDriver Manager by entering the following command.
-This would run WebdriverManager in the background and would identify the tests and run them using Protractor.
-As Protractor is used, the web driver automatically sends the tests to the relevant browsers.

-webdriver-manager start

 On the command prompt run the command to run all the tests : protractor conf.js